Recovery Info for Exiters

 Educating Yourself on the Background of WCG:

 I say a lot about education.
 What do I mean?
 To educate yourself on the background.
 There are also very specific books that are excellent.
 On your book listing that I've included (again this will be a more modified book listing in the future and more professional, but use this now, please) it states the Emissary Publication.
 Emissary Publication has six books--six publications that are excellent.
 No, you don't have to order all of them.
 I would suggest, however, The Truth Shall Make You Free, The Armstrong Empire; Herbert Armstrong's Tangled Web.
 This is good.
 These are all past affiliates of Worldwide.
 All of these people were members.
 Joseph Hopkins wrote an excellent book [The Armstrong Empire].
 It's out of print, but they have the facsimile (of course, that's a little bit more money) and he was going to be involved one time with Worldwide, but jumped back.
-[Update: These books are no longer available through Emissary, but ESN now offers three of them in PDF free through email.
-See our Booklist and also check interlibrary loans and used book stores.]
+[Update: These books are no longer available through Emissary, but ESN now offers three of them in PDF and you can download them here.
+If you do not have a Facebook account, or would rather they be sent through email, please please email: williamhohmann @ sbcglobal (dot) net and request it.
+See our Booklist for a description and also check interlibrary loans and used book stores.]

 Your local library, or a bigger library in a bigger town, is filled with some excellent publications.
 Just look up Herbert W. Armstrong, Worldwide Church of God; check the periodicals; check the New York Times periodicals (you can probably find some interesting information there); check under Garner Ted Armstrong; and just check cult books.
 Many cult books--many--throughout history have written and included Worldwide Church of God in their books.
 This is no small matter.
 People have been reporting on Worldwide for years in a very big way.
 It was one of the main cults of the country.